 It’s not hard to see why this beautiful spot is a favourite among locals and nature-lovers alike.
 Wander through the shady grove on this short walk and you’ll emerge at majestic Perpendicular Point.

 From the lookout, you’ll see north to Port Macquarie, south to Diamond Head, and southwest to the dramatic North Brother Mountain in Dooragan National Park.
 Sitting on the top of the sheer cliffs is a fantastic place to gaze out at the sparkling blue waters and a great vantage point for whale watching and spotting dolphins.
 To see the view south head to the nearby Charles Hamey lookout.

 You’re sure to see plenty of birdlife as honeyeaters come in to feed off the banksias and glossy black cockatoos nibble at the black she-oaks.
 If you're a native flower lover, this easy walk is a must in early spring.
 You’ll see boronia, flannel flower, everlasting daisy and wedding bush dotted amongst the bushes.

-This listing was updated on 20/11/2016 by NPWS.
+This listing was updated on 06/05/2022 by NSW National Parks & Wildlife Service - Main Account.
 Port Macquarie-Hastings Council accepts no liability for inaccuracies or errors in the above listing.